 - Investigation of Animal Behaviour

 Animal Behavior deals with scientifically studying the different ways in which animals interact with its own species.
 The dimension of animal behaviour further discusses how animals interact with the physical environment as well as to other organisms.
 Animals show different types of behaviour and this could be directly related to its physiology or anatomy.
 Usually, stimuli from external and internal sources prompt different behaviours in animals.

 Some examples of animal behaviour include finding food, defending themselves, avoiding predators, choosing mates, reproduction, etc.

 Categories of Animal Behaviour

-Animal behaviour is categorized into 4 distinct categories like instinct, imprinting, conditioning, and imitation.
+Animal behaviour is categorised into 4 distinct categories like instinct, imprinting, conditioning, and imitation.